 Real estate notes are the low-hassle solution many self-directed IRA investors turn to, especially if you’re interested in real estate but don’t want to deal with all the extra work.
 No matter your strategy— with self-direction, you’ve got some options.

-To learn more about investing in real estate notes with your self-directed IRA, submit your questions here.
-One of our Certified IRA Services Professionals (CISPs) will get back to you promptly.
+To learn more about investing in real estate notes with your self-directed IRA, schedule a free consultation with one of our Certified IRA Services Professionals (CISPs).
 Happy investing!